Keeping Houston Probate Records, Annual Accounting, & Filing Tax Returns

 Probate is for the benefit of everyone who has an interest in the estate, including the heirs and the estate’s creditors.
 These parties are entitled to information about the estate and its assets and claims.
 Texas law requires the personal representative to provide these accountings once a year and more frequently if the estate is held open longer than fifteen months.
+Get professional help with your Houston probate records, annual accounting, & filing your tax returns.

 What is an Accounting?